DuneSt/MaterialDesignLite/README.md

 You can find multiple examples when the application will be installed at the url: [http://localhost:8080/MDLComponentsDemoApplication](http://localhost:8080/MDLComponentsDemoApplication)

-(Change the port if you do not use port 8080)
+When you install in a plain Pharo image you need to start the seaside server first by opening `World menu > Tools > Seaside Control Panel` and adding and starting an appropropriate `ZnZincServerAdaptor`.
+If you do not use port 8080, change the port in the URL.

 You can find a demo at: [https://mdl.ferlicot.fr/](https://mdl.ferlicot.fr/)